speedmax/h2o-php/README.md

     ?>

 ### APC cache
-APC is a opt-code cache php extension that also provides a robust object cache, and the performance is generally 10-30% faster than file caching.
+APC is an op-code and object cache extension for php whose performance is generally 10-30% better than just plain file caching.

     <?php
         $template = new h2o('homepage.tpl', array('cache' => 'apc'));
     ?>

 ### Memcache
-currently not implemented
+Currently not implemented

 Extending H2o